kaykusi/alx-system_engineering-devops/README.md

-# BASH BASICS
+# DEV OPS REPO
-This is my first try at scripting.
+This is my journey of becoming a dev-ops major.